Hydraulic Adaptor Standards Explained

 - BSPP: bonded seal/O-ring/seat

-- BSPT: taper thread interference
+- BSPT: taper thread interference (often with thread sealant or tape)

 Customer impact: